proboscis/ray-proxy/README.md

 # Ray-Proxy

-> A mini library to create proxy variables for remote python objects in [Ray](https://docs.ray.io/en/latest/index.html)
+> A library to create proxy variables for remote python objects in [Ray](https://docs.ray.io/en/latest/index.html)
 > ecosystem.

 In python, multiprocessing and remote function calls are tedeous stuff to work with for leveraging multiple machine resources.
 Although this pain is greatly mitigated by Ray, The need of creating an Actor class for each stateful task in ray ecosystem makes it hard to write multi-machine codes seamlessly and interactively.
 This library aims to make it possible to write multi-machine code as seamless as writing a simple function in interactive jupyter notebook.